DEBT TALK

 Covid Crisis: The Brit-Bangla Response

-"Ripon Ray’s exciting new book -‘Covid Crisis: The Brit Bangla Response’ - is a major achievement as there are very few studies of the pandemic that focus in such depth on particular minority communities in the UK”, Alastair Owens, Professor of Historical Geography, Queen Mary University of London.
+"Ripon Ray’s exciting new book -‘Covid Crisis: The Brit Bangla Response’ - is a significant achievement, as there are very few studies of the pandemic that focus in such depth on specific ethnic minority communities in the UK,” stated Alastair Owens, Professor of Historical Geography, Queen Mary University of London.

-"Highlighting the dynamic response of the British Bangladeshi community during the devastating Covid crisis, the book reveals a unique insight into a marginalised community during a crisis—testimonies of the local community and beyond, collection of lived experiences during an unprecedented global pandemic.
-A space where marginalised and often vulnerable people's voices are given a platform.
-The Brit Bangla COVID Platform is an excellent and fascinating example of community-wide mediation."
-King’s College London, Dr Chris Tang
+"Highlighting the dynamic response of the British Bangladeshi community during the devastating Covid crisis, the book offers unique insights into a marginalised community facing challenges such as community debt advice and poverty trauma support.
+It includes testimonies from the local community and beyond, showcasing lived experiences during this unprecedented global pandemic.
+This work provides a vital platform for often vulnerable voices, exemplified by the Brit Bangla COVID Platform, which serves as an excellent case of community-wide mediation and financial education.” added Dr. Chris Tang from King’s College London.

 Purchase